dowells-mike/Hebit/task-features.md

 1. **Collaborative Filtering**
 2. **Content-Based Filtering** (using NLP)
 3. **Rule-Based System**:
     a.
-If goal = “Fitness”, suggest "Workout today"
+If goal = "Fitness", suggest "Workout today"
     b.
 If Monday, suggest "Plan your week"
 4. **Sequence Modeling** (Advanced):
     a.
 Task A → Task B flow